filodb/FiloDB/README.md

   - NOTE: Do NOT use `group by (le)` when summing `HistogramColumns`.
 This is not appropriate as the "le" tag is not used.
 FiloDB knows how to sum multiple histograms together correctly without grouping tricks.
   - FiloDB prevents many incorrect histogram aggregations in Prometheus when using `HistogramColumn`, such as handling of multiple histogram schemas across time series and across time.

 FiloDB offers an improved accuracy `histogram_max_quantile` function designed to work with a max column from the source.
-If clients are able to send the max value captured during a window, then we can report more accurate upper quantiles (ie 99%, 99.9%, etc.)
+If clients are able to send the max value captured during a window, then we can report more accurate upper quantiles (ie 99%, 99.9%, etc.) that do not suffer from clipping.

 ### Using the FiloDB HTTP API